neuronflicker/CTF/UCF/RE_SourceProtection/README.md

 ...
 inflate 1.2.8 Copyright 1995-2013 Mark Adler
 ```
 The `inflate` message comes form the `zlib` compression library.
 I did a search for `pyi-windows-manifest-filename` and found it belongs to PyInstaller.
 This rolls Python code into a Windows (or Linux) executable.
-I also found that someting created with PyInstaller can be reversed with [python-exe-unpacker](https://github.com/countercept/python-exe-unpacker).
+I also found that something created with PyInstaller can be reversed with [python-exe-unpacker](https://github.com/countercept/python-exe-unpacker).

 I installed the code on Linux:
 ```